 Subsidiary Company Hindustan Fluorocarbons Ltd has created mortgage in favour of the company on 84.31 acres of land at Rudraram Village, Medak Dist., Telengana state towards zero coupon loan of Rs.2744.07 lakhs outstanding, the interest bearing loan of Rs.453.01 lakhs and interest accruing thereon till the date of repayment of loan together with interest accrued.
-As per the current circle rate the value of the property/ security comes to Rs.2035.26, therefore provision for doubtful of recovery of loan and accrude interest amounting to Rs.1161.82 lakhs (Previous year Rs.1161.82 lakhs) and Rs.902.51 lakhs (Previous year Rs.845.25 lakhs) respectively had been created during the year towards the shortfall in the value of security.
+As per the current circle rate the value of the property/ security comes to Rs.2035.26, therefore provision for doubtful of recovery of loan and accrude interest amounting to Rs.1161.82 lakhs (Previous year Rs.1161.82 lakhs) respectively had been created during the year towards the shortfall in the value of security.